eqNj/eqN-PD2-Filter/README.md

 ## 1.4.0 - (Season 5)

-Created a new "default" version of the filter, available in the launcher, simply with the name "eqN-All-In-One".
+Created a new "default" version of the filter, available in the launcher, simply with the name "eqN - All-In-One".
 All of my filters use the new "filter level" settings available as of Season 5 to essentially combine the different strictness levels I've made publicly available of my filter in to a single filter.
 All filter versions are designed to fully accommodate "filter level 0/Show All Items".

 Renamed the old 'Strict' filter level to 'Medium'.